Caliente, Nevada: Demographics

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 141.9 sqkm, all of it land.

+Climate

 Caliente has a high-desert climate typical for a location around 4000 ft in elevation.
 Winters are chilly, but only moderately cold.
 Summers are characterized by blazing sunshine, long days, cool nights, and high diurnal temperature range.
 January highs average in the mid 40s, while July averages mid 90s.

 A majority of precipitation occurs in the winter months (Nov - March) due to the yearly dip of the jetstream bringing Pacific storms.
 Temperatures in summer are very warm to hot.
 The July average of 95.4 F means that 100-degree days are a common occurrence in a typical summer.
 The elevation, aridity, and clear skies allow intense radiative cooling, even in midsummer.
 This means hot days are followed by mild evenings.
 Southerly monsoon rains from mid-July through September bring thunderstorms, increased dew points, and flash flooding.